All travel and expense processing for employees are done through CUNYfirst’s Travel and Expense module.

 - A conference agenda/itinerary, airline boarding passes, and receipts must be submitted along with your travel expense report.

 - When using a personal vehicle to travel to and from a conference, Google maps must be included.
 It should clearly detail the route used to and from your destination.
 Please also include form AC-160S to record mileage.

 This website should be used as a reference any and every time you are preparing to travel on official college business.
 Per diems for lodging and meals are based on location.
 For example, a daily meal allowance for San Francisco, CA is $74, while St. Louis Missouri has a daily allowance of $54.
-A breakdown of the current meal allowances are found below:
+A breakdown of the current meal allowances is found below: